 The report tracks actual performance of the Group and the segments against pre-defined financial targets, analyses the impact of management actions and provides information on current challenges.

 Global Outlook for Insurance, Reinsurance and Financial Markets

 The report describes trends and provides forecasts regarding the economic environment, the Property & Casualty/Life & Health (re)insurance markets and the financial markets.

 Benchmarking of Swiss Re against selected peers

 The report provides an analysis of the performance of the Swiss Re Group compared to the performance of selected peers.

 Swiss Solvency Test Report

-The report provides the legally required update on the assessment of the solvency according to the Swiss Solvency Test (SST) of the Swiss Re Group, Swiss Reinsurance Company Ltd, European Reinsurance Company Ltd and Swiss Re Corporate Solutions Ltd.
+The report provides the legally required update on the assessment of the solvency according to the Swiss Solvency Test (SST) of the Swiss Re Group, Swiss Reinsurance Company Ltd, Swiss Re Asia Ltd (former European Reinsurance Company of Zurich Ltd) and Swiss Re Corporate Solutions Ltd.